Here We Go Around Again

-"Here We Go Around Again" (listed as "Here We Go Round Again" on Carey's demo tape) is a song recorded by American singer and songwriter Mariah Carey.
-It was released in Japan on December 11, 2020, as the third single from her eighth compilation album, The Rarities (2020) by Columbia and Legacy Records as a cassette single with "Loverboy (Firecracker – Original Version)".
+"Here We Go Around Again" (listed as "Here We Go Round Again" on Carey's demo tape) is a song recorded by American singer Mariah Carey.
+It was released in Japan on December 11, 2020, as a promotional single from her eighth compilation album, The Rarities (2020) by Columbia and Legacy Records as a cassette single with "Loverboy (Firecracker – Original Version)".
 The song was written and produced by Carey and Ben Margulies.
 According to Carey, the song was the first track on her demo tape.

 Background and release

 "Here We Go Around Again" was recorded by Dana Jon Chappelle and mixed by Brian Garten.
 According to the album's liner notes, Carey "[had] always liked it and did want it to be included on my first album.
 I don't remember why it wasn't, except we felt that we never quite captured the magic of that first demo.
 This recording is as close as we got."
 In an interview with Fred Bronson, Margulies revealed that their first collaboration, “Here We Go Around Again,” was recorded in the back of his father's cabinetry factory in Chelsea, New York City: "It was this real Motown thing.
 She wrote all the verses out.
 We were very excited because she sounded incredible.
 That was the beginning of the collaborating."

 "Here We Go Around Again" was first teased on August 21, 2020, on a Zoom chat with reporters, influencers and fans to promote "Save the Day".
 On November 19, 2020, it was announced that the song would be paired with "Loverboy (Firecracker – Original Version)" and released as a limited edition cassette single in Japan, set to be officially released on December 11, 2020.
 The next day, however, the cassette was made available worldwide on Carey's official online store, included in bundles with clothing items and accessories.